coderedcode/administrate-field-ordered_has_many/README.md

 ## Usage

 In the dashboard for the parent resource, set the attribute type for your ordered `has_many` association to `Field::OrderedHasMany`.
-The edit UI will now show a set of select boxes for each association defined by the array value.
+The edit UI will now show a set of select fields for each association defined by the array value.

 ## Development